What is TrustedInstaller.exe in Windows 7 | 8

-What is TrustedInstaller.exe process?
+What is the TrustedInstaller.exe process in Windows 11/10?
 Why does TrustedInstaller.exe sometimes utilize a high percentage of processor power and make my system slow?
-Can I disable TrustedInstaller.exe?
+Can I disable TrustedInstaller.exe in Windows 11/10?
 These are a few questions I will try to answer in this post.

 What is TrustedInstaller.exe process?

-At times you may find that TrustedInstaller.exe has been corrupted and you may bet an error message to that effect.
+At times, you may find that TrustedInstaller.exe has been corrupted, and you may receive an error message to that effect.
 In such a case running the System File Checker may help.
-But sometimes even Windows Resource Protection service, which runs the system file checker is affected.
-In such a case if you try to run sfc /scannow, you may get the error message:
+But sometimes even the Windows Resource Protection service, which runs the system file checker, is affected.
+In such a case if you try to run sfc /scannow, you may get the error message – Windows Resource Protection could not start the repair service.

-In such a case you may have to Repair Windows 7.
+In such a case you may have to Reset Windows.

-While there are ways to disable or remove TrustedInstaller.exe, and these are being suggested by many sites, you don’t want to do that as it is a protected system resource.
+While there are ways to disable or remove TrustedInstaller.exe, and many sites are suggesting these, you don’t want to do that as it is a protected system resource.
 If you disable this service, Windows Updates may fail to install or uninstall!

 Running System File Checker will help you replace deleted or corrupted system files.